Anna Nordqvist wins Founders Cup in college homecoming

 She earned $225,000 and is projected to jump from 13th to 11th in the world ranking.

 Top-ranked Lydia Ko also had a bogey-free week, closing with a 68 to tie for eighth at 20 under.
+She joined Chun and Sandra Gal in showering friend Nordqvist with water on the 18th green.

 Moria Jutanugarn, Ariya's older sister, also was 20 under after a career-best 63.

+U.S. Solheim Cup captain Juli Inkster, at 56 years old, had a 64 that drew a hug and ''playing captain'' joke from LPGA Tour Commissioner Mike Whan.
+It was the Hall of Famer's lowest round on tour since also shooting 64 in the 2003 Evian Masters.
+She tied for 24th at 16 under.

+''I like the challenge of getting better and playing,'' Inkster said. ''I don't know if that makes sense, but I really enjoy playing golf.
+I really enjoy practicing and I really enjoy working on my game, especially when you have days like this where things come together and it works out.
+Just got to learn how to put the four rounds together again.''